 Admiral Sir Andrew Wood (1st Chief)

-Born around the middle of the 15th century in Largo, Fife, Andrew Wood was the eldest son of William Wood, merchant, who was almost certainly a scion of the Woods of Bonnytoun in Angus.
+Born around the middle of the 15th century in Largo, Fife, Andrew Wood was the eldest son of William Wood, merchant, who was almost certainly a scion of one of the notable Wood families who held lands in Bonnytoun in Angus.
 They had a long history of owning lands throughout that district, Kincardineshire and elsewhere.
 Those areas still held around the time of James VI are shown in the map 'Scotland of Old', by Collins.

 Andrew Wood, too, was a successful merchant, and owner of the frigate Flower.
 He became a master of fighting off Dutch, English and Portuguese pirates.
 His fame reached James III, who asked him to captain his ship, the Yellow Caravel.
 Sailing out of Leith, Andrew triumphed in many major skirmishes with privateers and squadrons sent by the English government, was made Admiral of Scotland and a feudal baron.
 He built a castle at his barony of Largo, a tower of which still stands.
 Sir Andrew Wood died probably in 1515.
 Enjoying the friendship of successive Stewart monarchs, his significance to Scottish history, and that of his descendants, is far greater than some people realise or can be gone into here.